awuce/some-basics-ruby/README.md

 # Some basics ruby
 (some-degrees) 		is the program for converting units of temperature.
 Translation of degrees among the three units: Celsius, Kelvin, Fahrenheit.

 (some-palindrome) 	is the program checks whether a string is a palindrome.

+(some-rabbits)		is the program for the problem of rabbit breeding.